andrehanna8/Ekin/README.md

 </a>

 Ekin is a full stack e-commerce clone of the popular website Nike.
 It is designed to provide a seamless shopping experience, allowing users to browse and search for  products easily.
 Ekin is built using Ruby on Rails for the backend and React for the frontend, ensuring a fast and responsive user interface.
-You can access the live site at [clonenike.com](https://www.clonenike.com/), or explore the codebase in the [GitHub repository](https://github.com/andrehanna8/ekin-auth) Alos check out the Wiki!
-[Ekin Wiki](https://github.com/andrehanna8/ekin-auth/wiki).
+You can access the live site at [clonenike.com](https://www.clonenike.com/), or explore the codebase in the [GitHub repository](https://github.com/andrehanna8/ekin-auth) Also check out the [Ekin wiki!](https://github.com/andrehanna8/ekin-auth/wiki).

 ## User Flow